-The Top 5 Leanwashing Terms of the Year all appeared in ads posted by consumers in 2012 on LeanwashingIndex.com, a free consumer-driven educational tool that allows people to post and rate food advertising.
+The Top 5 Leanwashing Terms of the Year all appeared in ads posted by consumers in 2012 on LeanwashingIndex.com, the free consumer-driven educational tool EnviroMedia created that allows people to post and rate food advertising.
 The Leanwashing Index calls on food marketers everywhere to immediately cease using the following terms:

 Natural: The word that has no nutritional or legal definition yet appears on millions of packages, including sugar-laden sodas.
 Ignore it.

 Made With: Food products can advertise they are “made with” liquid from the fountain of youth, even if fountain of youth juice makes up less than one percent of the final product.
 Ignore “made with” unless you are willing to read the entire ingredients label to make sure it’s not also “made with” tons of sugar and unpronounceable chemicals.

 Whole Grains: Unless “whole grains” is preceded by 100 percent, watch out.
 Tiny traces of grains may have prompted the claim, and it’s especially tricky when paired with the other banished phrase, “made with.”

 Light: Consumers must decide if 24 grams of sugar in a yogurt container is really “light.”
 Don’t let advertisers hypnotize you with this word.
 Read the nutrition information, read the nutrition information, read the nutrition information.